jake31may/intro-to-matlab/index.md

 ## Overview

 MATLAB is a coding language that is very popular in academia and relatively easy to learn.
-This language is particularly good for analysis involving matrices, but is perhaps better known for its plotting capabilities.
+This language is particularly good for analysis involving matrices but is perhaps better known for its plotting capabilities.
 In this course, you can expect to be acquainted with both and be able to apply code to your own research.

 This is an entry-level introduction to programming and is intended for the first-time or beginner-level user who wishes to learn MATLAB.
 The basics of coding and data analysis are explored, with opportunities to use these principles in realistic tasks.
 Visualising the data will also be a focus and you will learn how to customise different plots.